steve-obrien/lab/openai-realtime-phone/Readme.md

 The wavStreamPlayer is able to return the offset so that cancel response - can later send a truncation messages to ChatGPT.
 This is kinda narly and feels like it could be handled directly in the realtime client library - but it is only a beta.

+To work around this - we need to manage our own buffer.
+For now - we send the whole audio - then send the openAI truncate message.
+This works and the model is interuptable - but we need to make sure it does not ALWAYS send interrupt.